Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

+- [DrNostromo](http://www.drnostromo.com/movies/I.html) - niche sci-fi movies list
 - The Unicorn Project
 - In the shadow of the moon (2019)
-- Philip K. Dick - Valis
 - Holy Motors (2012)
 - Henry James - The Turn of the Screw
 - Watership Down